RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 ### Getting Help

 Fortunately, a ChicagoRuby meeting was only one day away.
-ChicagoRuby is fortunate to have members who are passionate about exploring multiple languages, not just Ruby.
-After the meeting, I reproduced the problem for [Justin Love](https://twitter.com/wondible) and Darren Holland](https://twitter.com/cachesking).
-In addition to being a member of the ChicagoRuby organizer team, happens to be a JavaScript enthusiast and a co-organizer of the Chicago JavaScript group.
+ChicagoRuby has many members who are passionate polygots, not just Rubyists.

+After the meeting, I reproduced the problem for [Justin Love](https://twitter.com/wondible) and [Darren Holland](https://twitter.com/cachesking).
+In addition to being a co-organizer of ChicagoRuby, Justin is also a JavaScript enthusiast and a co-organizer of the Chicago JavaScript group.
 Darren has strong skills in Ruby and JavaScript.

-We managed to isolate the problem further through the strategic insertion of `alert` statements in `search.js`.
+We managed to isolate the problem further by strategically inserting `alert` statements in `search.js`.
 We tested each iteration against Chrome and Firefox.
 Chrome continued to succeed.
 Firefox continued to fail.

 ### Collaboration and Solution

-After several minutes of collaboration, Darren theorize that  `event.preventDefault();` was choking in Firefox because the `event` object had not been passed to it explicitly.
+After several minutes of collaboration, Darren theorize that `event.preventDefault();` was choking in Firefox because the `event` object was not explicitly passed.
 Chrome and Safari were running the same JavaScript code, and they assumed that `event` meant `event` even though no object had been passed.
 But maybe Firefox wanted to be explicitly told what object was being passed?

 One way to find out: We added `event` to the function definition as follows: